-- A central structure, comprising the Ocean Forecasting Global Co-design Team (OFCT) and a central office, which will liaise with various UN, EU, and national bodies.
-The OFCT focuses on co-design alignment and consists of experts covering different aspects of the ocean forecasting value chain (Alvarez Fanjul et al., 2022). - A decentralized regional structure, consisting of Regional Teams that focus on community development and capacitybuilding efforts. - 80 Having different Teams for technical aspects and community building will allow efficient management: a smaller specialists team able to deliver technical results on time and a larger geographically based structure, able to integrate the community and catalyze the governance and organizational component.
+A central structure, comprising the Ocean Forecasting Global Co-design Team (OFCT) and a central office, which will liaise with various UN, EU, and national bodies.
+The OFCT focuses on co-design alignment and consists of experts covering different aspects of the ocean forecasting value chain (Alvarez Fanjul et al., 2022).

+Having different teams for technical aspects and community building will allow efficient management: a smaller specialists team able to deliver technical results on time and a larger geographically based structure able to integrate the community and catalyze the governance and organizational component.

-4.1 The Regional teams
+4.1 The regional teams

-The OceanPrediction DCC Regional teams have the following objectives:
+The OceanPrediction DCC regional teams have the following objectives:

-- Act as regional nodes of OceanPrediction DCC - Contribute to the coordination and cooperation with ocean forecasting-related Decade actions in the region. - Identify gaps and ways forward in the regional landscape of ocean forecasting. - Support OceanPrediction DCC in the design and organization of regional events for capacity building, ocean literacy, and other purposes, such as courses, workshops, hackathons, etc. - Advocate for regional implementation of Best Practices, Standards, and Tools derived from OceanPrediction activity.

-- Collaborate with the other OceanPrediction DCC Regional Teams to support global actions - Support OceanPrediction DCC in obtaining information for the three Atlases (services, institutions, interested persons, experts) and any other relevant data. - 95

-• Promote the use of OOFS in each region for decision-making purposes, including sustainable blue economy, technical, policy, and legal aspects.
+- Act as regional nodes of OceanPrediction DCC. - Contribute to the coordination and cooperation with ocean forecasting-related Decade actions in the region. - Identify gaps and ways forward in the regional landscape of ocean forecasting. - Support OceanPrediction DCC in the design and organization of regional events for capacity building, ocean literacy, and other purposes, such as courses, workshops, and hackathons. - Advocate for regional implementation of best practices, standards, and tools derived from OceanPrediction activity. - Collaborate with the other OceanPrediction DCC regional teams to support global actions. - Support OceanPrediction DCC in obtaining information for the building of an atlas describing the situation of ocean forecasting around the globe (including services, institutions, interested persons, experts, and any other relevant data). - Promote the use of OOFS in each region for decisionmaking purposes, including a sustainable blue economy, as well as technical, policy, and legal aspects.

-The Regional Team distribution is based both on UNEP (United Nations Environment Programme) regional seas and in GOOS Regional Alliances (GRAs), clustering some regions.
-The concept of the Regional Teams was announced at the OceanPrediction DCC kick-off meeting, an event that demonstrated the appetite for this initiative, with 1800 registered
+The regional team distribution is based on both UNEP (United Nations Environment Programme) regional seas and GOOS Regional Alliances (GRAs), clustering some regions.
+The concept of the regional teams was announced at the OceanPrediction DCC kick-off meeting, an event that demonstrated the appetite for this initiative, with 1800 registered participants from all continents.
+At this moment we are building these teams, and several leaders are volunteering worldwide to chair each region.

-- 100 participants from all continents.
-At this moment we are building these teams, and several leaders are volunteering worldwide to chair each region: - Region 1: West Pacific and Marginal Seas of South and East Asia.
-Chair: Swadhin Behera (JAMSTEC-Japan) - Region 2: Indian seas, covering South Asian Seas and ROPME Sea Area.
-Chair: Sudheer Joseph (INCOIS-India) - Region 3: African seas.
-Chair: Kouadio Affian (Ivory Coast Chair of IOC Africa).
+- Region 1: the western Pacific and marginal seas of South and East Asia.
+Chair: Swadhin Behera (JAM-STEC Japan). - Region 2: Indian seas, covering South Asian Seas and the ROPME sea area.
+Chair: Sudheer Joseph (INCOIS India). - Region 3: African seas.
+Chair: Kouadio Affian (Ivory Coast - Chair of IOC Africa).
 For this region, we have decided to have several co-chairs and a subregional division to address the differences in technical development. - Region 4: Mediterranean and Black Sea.
-Chair: Emanuela Clementi (MONGOOS/CMCC Italy) - Region 5: North-East Atlantic.
-Chairs: Ghada al Serafy and Loreta Cornacchia (EuroGOOS coastal WG, Deltares) - Region 6: South and Central America: Chairs: - Region 7: North America: Chairs: Patrick Hogan (NOAA), and Fraser Davidson (DFO). - Region 8: Arctic: Chair: Heather Reagan (NERSC-Norway) - Region 9: Antarctic: Chair: Stuart Corney (UTAS Australia)
+Chair: Emanuela Clementi (MONGOOS/CMCC - Italy). - Region 5: the northeastern Atlantic.
+Chairs: Ghada al Serafy and Loreta Cornacchia (EuroGOOS coastal WG, Deltares). - Region 6: South and Central America.
+Chairs: Clemente Tanajura (Universidade Federal da Bahia) and Boris Dewitte (CEAZA). - Region 7: North America.
+Chairs: Patrick Hogan (NOAA), and Fraser Davidson (DFO). - Region 8: the Arctic.
+Chair: Heather Reagan (NERSC Norway). - Region 9: the Antarctic.
+Chair: Stuart Corney (UTAS Australia).